This post may contain affiliate links. Please read our disclosure policy.

 Servings: 6 cookies

-Create delightful meringue cookies with this easy small batch recipe using just one egg white!
-Perfect for a quick, light, and crisp sweet treat.
+Make light, crisp, and airy meringue cookies with this easy small batch recipe using just one egg white.
+These delicate cookies are the perfect quick and simple sweet treat!

 Ingredients